North Atlantic Right Whale

 Road to Recovery

-Endangered North Atlantic right whales are approaching extinction.
-The latest preliminary estimate indicates there are fewer than 350 individuals remaining and less than 100 breeding females.
-Primary threats to the species are entanglement in fishing gear and vessel strikes.
-Climate change is also affecting every aspect of their survival—changing their ocean habitat, their migratory patterns, the location and availability of their prey, and even their risk of becoming entangled in fishing gear or struck by vessels.
+Primary threats to the species—and drivers of the UME—are entanglement in fishing gear and vessel strikes.
+Climate change is also affecting every aspect of their survival.
+It is changing their ocean habitat, their migratory patterns, the location and availability of their prey, and even their risk of becoming entangled in fishing gear or struck by vessels.

-The North Atlantic Right Whale Road to Recovery describes NOAA Fisheries’ efforts to halt the current population decline and recover the species.
+The North Atlantic Right Whale Road to Recovery describes NOAA Fisheries’ efforts to address threats to the species and monitor recovery progress.
 It is built on the foundation of the statutory requirements that we are charged with implementing under the Endangered Species Act and the Marine Mammal Protection Act.
 It shows how our collective actions, in collaboration with partners, fit together to save this iconic species.
 The strategy complements the North Atlantic right whale 2021–2025 Priority Action Plan by identifying our goals and related objectives, and by tracking and communicating progress on major activities and associated milestones, examples of which are given below.
-The Road to Recovery is a living information resource and will be updated regularly.

 The efforts that pave the way on the Road to Recovery are only possible with the support and collaboration of many partners, such as the Marine Mammal Commission and Canada (see the 2021-2025 Priority Action Plan and Recovery Plan).